Why a conversion of a garage to a living area is not a good idea.

 Never cover single brick walls with any type of material, otherwise serious problems are most likely to occur!

-The general public are under the misconception that if the ceiling height is 2.4 metres, then it meets the building code requirements.
+Some inexperienced builders and the general public are under the misconception that if the ceiling height is 2.4 metres, then it meets the building code requirements.
 This plays a very small part in evaluating if an area is suitable for use as a habitable or non-habitable area.

-- Required ceiling height.
+- Required ceiling height of 2.4metres.

 - Brick walls with a cavity.